Mitch Epstein: Personal life

 Epstein's first marriage to director Mira Nair ended in divorce around 1990 or 1991.
 Epstein experienced "uncomfortable" racial discrimination due to his interracial relationship with Nair.

 He has identified his travels in India for his photography work and as part of Nair's various film productions as perspective-shifting.
 He describes the trips to India as among the most important experiences in his life.

-Epstein was previously a visiting artist and professor in the photography program at Bard College.
+Epstein was a visiting artist and professor in the photography program at Bard College.